gomorpheus/morpheus-docs/installation/database/percona/percona-ansible.rst

 #.
 Disable ``StrictHostKeyChecking`` via an environment variable

-    If this is not disabled, the Ansible will fail unless the target hosts' key is added to ``~/.ssh/known_hosts``
+    If this is not disabled, the Ansible will fail to connect unless the target hosts' key is added to ``~/.ssh/known_hosts``

     .. code-block:: bash